Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

    *One to one video call screenshot*

-The interface of the application (an HTML web page) is composed by two HTML5 video tags: one for the video camera stream (the local stream) and other for the other peer in the call (the remote stream).
-If two users, A and B, are using the application, the media flows in the following way: The video camera stream of user A is sent to the Kurento Media Server and sent again to the user
+The interface of the application (an HTML web page) is composed by two HTML5 video tags: one for the local stream and other for the remote peer stream).
-B. On the other hand, user B sends its video camera stream to Kurento and then it is sent to user A.
+If two users, A and B, are using the application, the media flows in the following way: The video camera stream of user A is sent to the Kurento Media Server, which sends it to user B. In the same way, B send to Kurento Media Server, which forwards it to A. This means that KMS is providing a B2B (back-to-back) call service.

-To implement this behavior we have to create a `Media Pipeline`:term: composed by two WebRtc endpoints connected between them.
-The media pipeline implemented is illustrated in the following picture:
+To implement this behavior create a `Media Pipeline`:term: composed by two WebRtC endpoints connected in B2B.
+The implemented media pipeline is illustrated in the following picture:

 .. figure:: ../../images/kurento-java-tutorial-4-one2one-pipeline.png
    :align:   center